SoftwareHeritage/swhapguide/SWHAP@Paris.md

 > *Workbench* repository, a working
 > area where one can temporarily collect an curate the materials, only accessible to people directly working on the project;
 >
-> *Depository* repository, will be used as the final and publicly available depository, allowing anyone interested to visit your work, check the curation process and browse through collected materials;
+> *Depository* repository, will be used as the final and publicly available depository, allowing anyone interested to visit your work, check the curation process and browse through collected materials.
+The Depository can also be used as default archiving location if no better option was found;
 >
 > *Source Code* repository, will be used to store the "synthetic" version of the source code, as rebuilt by the curation team for old projects that did not use a version control system.
 This repository will be the source of ingestion for Software Heritage archiving process.